cacttus/BR2/project/devlog.md

 * Fixed StringUtil's isDelim.
 * Added a simple, silly bool unit test lambdas to the main method so we can easily drop a unit test in main() if needed.
+* Tested the lexer and fixed one bug.
+Lexer appears to work for simple CS scripts.

 *2/27/20*